Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: External mixed symmetry tensors

 These operators act on polynomials $F(x^a,z^a)$ which are of degree $\leq l$ in $x^a$ and degree $\ell$ in $z_a$.
 Furthermore, $F(x^a,z^a)$ are required to be harmonic in $z^a$, i.e. $\partial_{z^a}\partial_{z^a}F=0$.
 In practise, we first impose the condition $z^a\partial_{z^a}F = \ell F$ and then restrict to the lightcone $z^a z_a = 0$, as any homogeneous harmonic polynomial is uniquely determined by its values on the lightcone.
 For details, the reader is referred to \cite{Vilenkin:1993:RLG2,Bargmann_1977}.
 Similarly as for the STT-STT case, the $SO(d-3)$-invariance allows to reduce the Laplacian to an operator in variables $t$ and $y$.
 Since we go through all the steps in the more general MST-MST case below, here we only give the final result - when acting on functions of the form

 the Laplacian is given by

 We remind the reader that $t=\cos \theta$ and the variable $y_2$ appearing in the prefactor in \eqref{prefactor-STT-MST} is defined below in \eqref{y2-definition}.

 \paragraph{Solution theory} Eigenfunctions $f^{J,q}_{l,\ell,l'}(t=\cos \theta,y)$ of \eqref{MST-STT-Laplacian} are constructed in a similar way as the ones for $\Delta^{(d)}_{l,l'}$ in Section \ref{solution theory STT-STT}.
 We can follow the same strategy, but we need to change appropriately the seed function and the external weight-shifting.
+The steps are summarised by the following diagram, More specifically: \begin{itemize} \item To obtain the seed function, we solve the differential equation in the boundary case $\Delta_{\ell,\ell,\ell}^{(d)}$ with the eigenvalue $(J,\ell)$.
+This function is independent of $y$,